comeryu-max/tcp-timing-lab-01-serialization-delay/README.md

 - Continuous TCP data transfer (HTTP download)
 - Full-sized Ethernet frames (1518 Bytes)
 - Back-to-back packet train under sustained throughput

+> The HTTP download throughput approaches the link capacity, leaving no idle gap between transmissions.
+> As a result, the sender emits full-sized Ethernet frames in a continuous back-to-back manner, forming a packet train.
+> In this regime, the inter-frame spacing (Δt) becomes a direct manifestation of serialization delay (Δt = L / R).

 ---